jloffler/tribute-page-fcc/README.md

 # ToDo
  - Write html
+ - Add an aside with big accomplishments or just use bullet point style for whole article?
  - Non-programming
     - Find ISS photo to use as splash
     - Find Earth from space to use as footer
     - Find Portrait of Chris
+    - Writup about Chris
     - Find youtube video of guitar to embed
     - Find favicon of iss or russian thingy
     - Find Wikipedia page link
     - Find Twitter page link
     - Find book website link
  - Write css
+ - Write better img alt text

 # Live site on GitHub Pages
  - URL here when project complete